 Free Research 51st State Ideas I Reimagining the Utility (RMI) Changing needs in the power sector Fundamental Questions Confronting the Utility Business Options for the future utility and regulatory priorities to build the future market RMI explores utility roles in the context of monopoly and platform business models Reimagining the Utility: Evolving the Functions and Business Model of Utilities to Achieve a Low-carbon Grid Rocky Mountain Institute (RMI) explores two extremes on a utility of the future spectrum: expanded monopoly services and transformed platform utility.
 Under the expanded monopoly scenario, the utility retains all traditional distribution-level functions, and owns or finances new assets and services, including DERs.
 The transformed utility would act as a neutral integrator, not owning any DERs.
 In both scenarios, RMI’s utility would represent something close to a distribution system operator, integrating new technologies and services.
 RMI also presents hybrids to these two extreme cases including utility procurement of third party services and utility competition with third parties.
 Organization: Rocky Mountain Institute This report was not written by or originated from any member of SEPA staff and SEPA does not endorse any opinions expressed in this paper.
-51st State Ideas I Reimagining the Utility Organization: Rocky Mountain Institute Research report Name First Last Email CompanyTitlePhone (Optional)Job FunctionAdministrationBusiness DevelopmentCustomer RelationsDistributionEngineering & TechnicalGeneration & TransmissionPlanningProjects & ProgramsRegulatory, Policy & LegalOtherJob LevelC-levelVice PresidentDirectorManagerProfessional Submit This iframe contains the logic required to handle Ajax powered Gravity Forms.
-Sign me up to receive updates on Customer Solutions & Marketing, Strategy & Planning and Technology & Infrastructure?
+51st State Ideas I Reimagining the Utility Organization: Rocky Mountain Institute Research report Name First Last Email CompanyTitlePhone (Optional)Job FunctionAdministrationBusiness DevelopmentCustomer RelationsDistributionEngineering & TechnicalGeneration & TransmissionPlanningProjects & ProgramsRegulatory, Policy & LegalOtherJob LevelC-levelVice PresidentDirectorManagerProfessional Submit Sign me up to receive updates on Grid Integration and Utility Business Models?